Community ownership

 - Himalayan Balsam Blitz continued with a further 18, two hour sessions over 6 days

-- December 2016 – Acorn Dell is renamed Turretbank Wood, following a poll of CCT members and local residents
+- December – Acorn Dell is renamed Turretbank Wood, following a poll of CCT members and local residents

-- June 2016 – CCT awarded grant of £1,500 from Paths for All to install a new welcome sign and access bollard at the entrance to Acorn Dell
+- June – CCT takes over the ownership of Acorn Dell from Crieff Community Initiative and are awarded a grant of £1,500 from Paths for All to install a new welcome sign and access bollard at the entrance to Acorn Dell

-- 12 February 2016 – Refurbished Acorn Dell path reopened to the public
+- February – Refurbished Acorn Dell path reopened to the public

-- 25 Jan 2016 – Construction work begins on Phase 1 of Acorn Dell path repair.
+- January – Construction work begins on Phase 1 of Acorn Dell path repair.

-- 21 May 2015 – CCT awarded grants from SSE and PKC and in partnership with Perth and Kinross Countryside Trust works to facilitate the refurbishment and repair of Acorn Dell path.
+- May – CCT awarded grants from SSE and PKC and in partnership with Perth and Kinross Countryside Trust works to facilitate the refurbishment and repair of Acorn Dell path.